Fill form to unlock content

 “When you put all of those advantages together between all those different sites, you suddenly could now squeeze more performance out of every single one of those sites,” says DeBois.

-Digital transformation efforts can be extended even further with the availability of deep reinforcement learning.
+Digital transformation efforts can be extended even further with the availability of machine learning and deep-reinforcement learning.
 These AI models not only help predict value but advise teams on what action they should take next.

-By leveraging technology and advancements from partners like Microsoft and Intel, RoviSys can provide a complete, holistic manufacturing solution for customers.
+By leveraging technology and advancements from partners like Microsoft and Intel, RoviSys can provide a complete, holistic manufacturing solution for customers and help guide them toward smart automation manufacturing.

 “Eighty percent of the solution typically comes from other software and hardware vendors, and we provide the 20% that makes it one holistic solution across vendors that we can support for customers.
 Intel has created this great ecosystem for us to be able to do all that,” says DeBois.
 “They’re pushing the envelope with things like computer vision, OpenVINO™, and chips that are dedicated to AI.”

-Manufacturers who are set up with the right partner, have leadership buy-in, tie efforts to a use case, include instrumentation, and achieve IT/OT convergence are the ones who are going to see huge success, DeBois adds.
+Manufacturers that have the right partners, have leadership buy-in, tie efforts to a use case, include instrumentation, and achieve IT/OT convergence will see huge success and improvement in their manufacturing systems, according to DeBois.